 • Play "Twenty Questions"

-All of our Erickson Living-managed communities have adhered to strict safety protocols to ensure the safety of our residents throughout the coronavirus pandemic.
+All of our Erickson Senior Living-managed communities have adhered to strict safety protocols to ensure the safety of our residents throughout the coronavirus pandemic.
 In addition to ensuring the health and well-being of residents, we've also worked closely with our communities to maintain robust social and interactive programs.
-Request information today to learn more about engaged senior living at an Erickson Living-managed community near you.
+Request information today to learn more about engaged senior living at an Erickson Senior Living-managed community near you.